 High school students who wish to be considered for admission to Rutgers School of Arts and Sciences Honors Program must apply to the Rutgers School of Arts and Sciences (SAS) by December 1, the Undergraduate Admissions Regular Action Due Date.

-While standardized test scores are only one component of the SAS Honors Program’s admission criteria, students with an SAT Critical Reading score below 600 on the pre-2016 SAT or an ACT composite score below 30 will not be considered for Direct Admission.
+While standardized test scores are only one component of the SAS Honors Program’s admission criteria, students with an SAT Critical Reading score below 600 on the pre-2016 SAT or an ACT English score below 30 will not be considered for Direct Admission.

 High-achieving students with the potential to excel in the School of Arts and Sciences Honors Program will be offered Direct Admission.
 No separate application is required for Direct Admission.